sandpiper-toolchain/sandplover/docs/source/guides/10min.rst

     <class 'sandplover.cube.DataCube'>

 This creates an instance of a :obj:`~sandplover.cube.DataCube` object, which is the simplest and most commonly used type of cube.
-"Cubes" in DeltaMetrics language are the central office that connects all the different modules and workflows together.
+"Cubes" in sandplover language are the central office that connects all the different modules and workflows together.
 Creating the ``golfcube`` connects to a dataset, but does not read any of the data into memory, allowing for efficient computation on large datasets.

 Inspect which variables are available in the ``golfcube``.